The fixation line in the ${\Lambda}$-coalescent: Applications

+that is a particular instance of Nagasawa's formula (cf., e.g., Chapter III.42, III.46 in \cite{RW00}).
+We form two further equations that we call the second and the third equations, by specializing the first equation (\ref{eqpij-n}) to the couple $(1,j)$ and $(1,i)$, respectively.
+We then divide the first equation by the second, and then multiply by the third equation, the operations being term by term.
+This gives

 The following proposition gives an expression of the distribution $(\tilde{P}^n_{1j}, 1<j \leq n)$ in term of quantities related to the fixation line.
-This is the essential conceptual step in the study of the last coalescence since the next steps, carried out in the case of the Beta($2-\alpha,\alpha$)-coalescent in the next subsection, reduce to the computation of $\E(\alpha_{j}^n)$. \begin{prop} The distribution $(\tilde{P}^n_{1j}, 2 \leq j \leq n)$ of the number of blocks involved in the last coalescence of a $n$-coalescent satisfies:
+This is the essential conceptual step in the study of the last coalescence since the next steps, carried out in the case of the Beta($2-\alpha,\alpha$)-coalescent in the next subsection, reduce to the computation of $\mathbb{E}(\alpha_{j}^n)$.